 3. How do you approach making creative?

-Restaurants will often benefit greatly from video ads on Facebook so consider an agency capable of producing high quality social media video ads to support your campaigns.
+Restaurants will often benefit greatly from video ads on Facebook so consider an agency capable of producing high-quality social media video ads to support your campaigns.

 4. Is the pricing simple and month-to-month?

 Understanding how you'll be charged is usually a factor that can remove some uncertainty about outsourcing Facebook ads.
-The easiest and usually best option is to insist on month-to-month pricing so you can easily stop the partnership if you are not seeing performance.
+The easiest and usually best option is to insist on month-to-month pricing so you can easily stop the partnership if you are not seeing the performance.

 5. What's the best way to target potential restaurant customers?

 The Facebook ad platform offers products suitable for a huge array of different advertisers.
-For instance Facebook has ads specifically designed to drive people to a physical location or show ads dynamically, which could be useful for menu items.
+For instance, Facebook has ads specifically designed to drive people to a physical location or show ads dynamically, which could be useful for menu items.
 In addition, Facebook also owns Instagram, a channel particularly well suited to food businesses.
 An agency or freelancer should have a firm grip on Facebook products particularly designed for businesses like restaurants.

 7. How will you track an increase in online reservations from my website?

 Facebook advertising isn't just about creating awareness for your restaurant.
-In fact, the real power Facebook ads is driving people to take action.
+In fact, the real power of Facebook ads is driving people to take action.
 In the case of restaurants, this will more often than not be increasing online reservations through your website.